KyleMayes/vulkanalia/tutorial/book/src/presentation/swapchain.md

 We define the `clamp` function to restrict the actual size of the window within the supported range supported by the Vulkan device.

-## Creating the swap chain
+## Creating the swapchain

-Now that we have all of these helper functions assisting us with the choices we have to make at runtime, we finally have all the information that is needed to create a working swap chain.
+Now that we have all of these helper functions assisting us with the choices we have to make at runtime, we finally have all the information that is needed to create a working swapchain.

 Create a `create_swapchain` function that starts out with the results of these calls and make sure to call it from `App::create` after logical device creation.